 c.
-Places of execution for fund management Equities/bonds/exchange-traded derivatives/credit default swaps (CDS)
+Places of execution for fund management

+Equities/bonds/exchange-traded derivatives/credit default swaps (CDS)

 In principle, transactions may be executed not only on regulated markets, such as Multilateral Trading Facilities (MTFs), but also at other places of execution (e.g., OTC transactions).
-If transactions are conducted by trading partners (brokers), the broker for a specific transaction will be selected from the existing broker lists (see the Appendix to the Best Execution Policy at www.rcm.at / About Us menu, Corporate Governance submenu), taking into account the above-mentioned execution criteria.
+If transactions are conducted by trading partners (brokers), the broker for a specific transaction will be selected from the existing broker lists (see the Appendix to the Best Execution Policy at www.rcm.at / Corporate Governance)), taking into account the above-mentioned execution criteria.